There is no Israel without Jews.

 The ‘Moderate’ Palestinian Authority: While slightly more moderate than Hamas, the PA has a pay for slay policy which encourages terrorists to kill Jews.
 The regime also actively teaches antisemitism in its schools and mosques.

 Occupation: Most often referred to the false narrative that Israel is occupying the Arabs in Judea & Samaria.
-In reality, the Palestinian Authority, an offshoot of the terrorist organization, the PLO, has full control of Area A, where Jews are not allowed.
+In reality, the Palestinian Authority, a terrorist organization, has full control of Area A, where Jews are not allowed.
 Israel has military jurisdiction in Area B, for security purposes only, while the PA is in full civic control.
 Area C is fully under Israeli control as per the 1993 Oslo Accords.

 Nakba – The term Nakba, meaning ‘catastrophe’ in Arabic, is used as a rallying cry for the lie that Jews stole Arab land and exiled Arabs en-masse in the 1940s, creating the ‘Palestinian’ refugee crisis.
 In reality, Arab leaders were waging a years-long war against Jews, well before 1948.
-When Israel achieved independence in 1948, Israel offered citizenship to its Arab residents; yet, the Arab countries’ leaders who attacked Israel, encouraged Arabs in Israel to leave quickly so that the Arab armies could kill Jews faster.
+When Israel was liberated by brave Jews, after nearly 20 years of armed struggle against the British occupiers in 1948, Israel offered citizenship to its Arab residents.
+The Arab countries’ leaders who attacked Israel, encouraged Arabs in Israel to leave quickly so that the Arab armies could kill Jews faster.

 Once that would be complete, the Arab leaders promised a swift return for the Arabs.
 The Israelis surprised the world by winning a stacked war against the fledgling sovereign nation, and the Arabs who left became refugees in neighboring countries.
 Famously, the Jewish Mayor of Haifa, at the time of the Independence War, begged his Arab residents to not flee.